4vedi/VOICE-CONTROLLED-HOME-AUTOMATION/README.md

  # Configuring Blynk and IFTTT

- After setting up your Blynk account create a new button
+ After setting up your Blynk account create a new button.
+You can directly turn on or off with this button(your appliance should be connected to d1 port .
+Note: d1 differs for Arduino Uno and Nodemcu soit needs to be converted as we are working on Nodemcu.)

  ![alt](https://github.com/4vedi/VOICE-CONTROLLED-HOME-AUTOMATION/blob/master/Screenshot_2019-03-13-23-54-21-841_cc.blynk.png?raw=true)